 He has performed as soloist throughout the United States, as well as in Europe, Asia, Canada, and Australia.
 He can often be heard on NPR’s “Performance Today” and has been featured on A&E’s “Breakfast With the Arts”.
 A sought after chamber musician, he is a member of the Clarosa piano quartet and a former member of Chamber Music Society Two of Lincoln Center and the Weiss-Kaplan-Newman trio.
 He has also toured as a member of “Musicians from Marlboro”.

 He developed an interest in composition at an early age, writing his first piece at seven, a piece for solo cello.
 Since then, he has greatly expanded the cello repertoire: he premiered his Four Pieces for Solo Cello at the Violoncello Society in New York, his Sonata for Cello and Piano in New York's Weill Hall, and his Four Seasons of Life for cello and string orchestra with Symphony in C in Philadelphia.
-His wildly successful "Pop-Unpopped" project, in which he writes solo cello caprices based on pop songs, has been ongoing since 2014 and has led to an exploration of cello techniques heretofore unimagined, gaining over fifty thousand views on youtube.
+His wildly successful "Pop-Unpopped" project, in which he writes solo cello caprices based on pop songs, has been ongoing since 2014 and has led to an exploration of cello techniques heretofore unimagined, gaining over eighty thousand views on youtube.

-He has also written numerous chamber music works, including two string quartets, a clarinet trio, and a piano quintet.
+He has also written numerous chamber music works, including two string quartets, a clarinet trio, and two piano quintets.
 He has been a featured composer on series by the Chamber Music Society of Lincoln Center and the Chicago Chamber Musicians, and has received commissions from Astral Artists, the Barnett Foundation, the Carpe Diem String Quartet, and the Silo Collective, among others.
 His piano trio, Juxt-Opposition, is available on Bridge Records.

 Mr. Newman is a graduate of the five-year exchange program between Juilliard and Columbia University, receiving a M.M. from Juilliard and a B.A. in English from Columbia.
 His teachers have included David Gibson, Joel Krosnick and Harvey Shapiro.